500 Supreme Court Judgments Concerning Labor Law

 2.2 Unregistered Executive

-Supreme Court Decision No. 2012DA10959, rendered on November 9, 2017 (Denial of Employee Status for Unregistered Executive)
+Supreme Court Decision on November 9,2017, Case 2012da10959 (Denial of Employee Status of a Nonregistered Executive)

-Plaintiff, Defendant, and Appellant: A
+* Plaintiff, Appellee, and Appellant: A

-Supreme Court Decision No. 2010DA57459, rendered on June 27, 2013 (Recognition of Employee Status for Unregistered Executive)
+Supreme Court Decision on June 27,2013, Case 2010da57459 (Recognition of Employee Status of a Nonregistered Executive)

-Supreme Court Decision No. 2012DA10959, rendered on November 9, 2017 (Denial of Employee Status for Unregistered Executive)
+Supreme Court Decision on November 9,2017, Case 2012da10959 (Denial of Employee Status of a Nonregistered Executive)

 << < 1 > >>